MediaComem/comem-archidep/ex/deployment-pipeline.md

 your automated build should execute.
 It should:

-* Run a MongoDB database.
+* Run a MongoDB database on the standard port.
 * Install your dependencies with `npm ci`.
 * Execute any additional commands you have defined in `before_script`.
 * Run your tests with `npm test`.